Other Sex Positions

-In fact is plenty of evidence to suggest that the men are high level of fat is disadvantageous in almost every way: confidence and self-image are affected, leading to self-consciousness about exposing the body during sexual activity; the fat stores in the body are estrogen factories, which produce hormones that are distinctly demasculinizing; the loss of testosterone produces all kinds of symptoms such as muscle weakness and lack of sexual drive; erectile dysfunction may well develop because of the position of cholesterol in the penile arteries; and physical endurance is limited because of breathlessness and physical exhaustion.
+In fact there is plenty of evidence to suggest that the men with high levels of fat are disadvantaged in almost every way: confidence and self-image are affected, leading to self-consciousness about exposing the body during sexual activity; the fat stores in the body are estrogen factories, which produce hormones that are distinctly demasculinizing; the loss of testosterone produces all kinds of symptoms such as muscle weakness and lack of sexual drive; erectile dysfunction may well develop because of the position of cholesterol in the penile arteries; and physical endurance is limited because of breathlessness and physical exhaustion.

 When these things are listed in this way it becomes hard to imagine how anybody thinks that they can enjoy good sex if they are overweight, let alone grossly obese.

 For women, the issues may be even more serious: a woman’s body image is certainly massively impacted by being overweight, and no matter how much women might like to believe that they are immune to the sense of needing to feel attractive to enjoy sex, I strongly suspect there’s a genetic component in all women which produces a correlation between self perception of attractiveness and their willingness to engage in sex (or at least, ability to relax into sex and intimacy fully).

 Now please don’t misunderstand me.
 I’m not suggesting that obesity is inherently wrong, I’m only pointing out the fact that it has consequences – and those consequences, let me emphasize, are not just sexual, although those are serious enough.
 For example, women may find their orgasm frequency is impacted in many negative ways.